 Areas of Interest

-Hip Arthroscopy, Hip Labral Repairs, Hip Core Decompression, Femoroacetabular Impingement (FAI), Hip Labral Tears, Gluteal Tendinitis, Shoulder Arthroscopy, Shoulder Labral Repairs, Shoulder Injuries, Pain in Athletes, SLAP Injuries, Labral Injuries, Rotator Cuff Injuries, Shoulder Dislocations and Instability, Biceps Tendon Injuries, Ulnar Collateral Ligament Reconstruction (Tommy John Surgery), Elbow Arthroscopy, Anterior Cruciate Ligament Reconstruction (ACL), Multi-Ligament Knee Injuries (PCL, LCL, MCL), Knee Arthroscopy, Meniscus Repairs, Meniscus Transplantation, Cartilage Repair, Cartilage Restoration Procedures (Osteochondral Autograft Transfers and Osteochondral Allograft Transplants), Knee Osteotomy, Total Shoulder Replacement, Total Knee Replacement, Partial Knee Replacement, Knee Arthritis Treatment (Platelet Rich Plasma (PRP), Cortisone, Viscosupplementation Injections), Anterior Total Hip Replacement
+Hip Arthroscopy, Hip Labral Repairs, Hip Core Decompression, Femoroacetabular Impingement (FAI), Hip Labral Tears, Gluteal Tendinitis, Shoulder Arthroscopy, Shoulder Labral Repairs, Shoulder Injuries, Pain in Athletes, SLAP Injuries, Labral Injuries, Rotator Cuff Injuries, Shoulder Dislocations and Instability, Biceps Tendon Injuries, Ulnar Collateral Ligament Reconstruction (Tommy John Surgery), Elbow Arthroscopy, Anterior Cruciate Ligament Reconstruction (ACL), Multi-Ligament Knee Injuries (PCL, LCL, MCL), Knee Arthroscopy, Meniscus Repairs, Meniscus Transplantation, Cartilage Repair, Cartilage Restoration Procedures (Osteochondral Autograft Transfers and Osteochondral Allograft Transplants), Knee Osteotomy, Total Shoulder Replacement, Total Knee Replacement, Partial Knee Replacement, Knee Arthritis Treatments, Cortisone, Viscosupplementation Injections), Anterior Total Hip Replacement

 As a Division I college basketball player, Dr. Ali understands the importance of getting athletes back on track after an injury.
-Dr. Ali is the sports medicine doctor at Winsdor High School, her alma mater.
+Dr. Ali is the sports medicine doctor at Windsor High School, her alma mater.

 "I love working with tools, building/rebuilding things, and I am extremely meticulous," Dr. Ali says.
 "With orthopedic surgery, you can see the product of your work; if it’s broken—fix it.
 The most gratifying part of my job, though, is helping patients get back to what they love to do.
 I am humbled that patients trust me to help them achieve their goals, and I never take that responsibility for granted.”